covenant

 It was a picture of what would come.

-That brings us to the fourth tree—Calvary’s tree.
+That brings us to the fourth tree—Calvary's tree.
 The cross.
 The place where Jesus, the Son of God, bore the sin of the world.
-He didn’t just die—He became the bridge back to the Tree of Life.
-The one who knew no sin became sin for us, so that we could be restored.
+He didn't just die—He became the bridge back to the Tree of Life.
 At Calvary, the Covenant-Maker became the Covenant-Keeper.
 Jesus is the Lamb, the sacrifice, the forerunner who opens the way.

 And the invitation is this: come and live.